dlfedie/personal_changelog/README.md

 I will be participating in the 30 day challenege outlined here: https://medium.com/@docix/github-30-day-challenge-7eaac41e4176

 ---
+#### Tuesday, November 12th, 2019
+- Java tutorial...I think starting to build something would spark my interest more.
+Reading and doing are less fun that just creating something..
+Going to push through and try and finish that up so I can get to some fun stuff.
+- 20 min meditation.

 #### Monday, November 11th, 2019
 - Polishing off frisbee team site and going to make it a public repo.
 - Back to Java!